CharlieDeltaZA/discord-formula1-bot/README.md

 Source calendars from [F1Calendar](https://f1calendar.com/).

-You will need to edit all the Race Events to include `- Grand Prix`.
-For example `Austrian Grand Prix` becomes `Austrian Grand Prix - Grand Prix` - This is due to how the end of the weekend events is determined.
-Will look into making this more robust, but then the source needs to remain uniform.

-## Updates
+## Updates & Future

-I will be looking into updating this project to make use of the Discord Webhook package, as well finding a more robust way of using only the output of F1Calendar without having to edit each event to include an extra string.
+- [ ] Look into updating this project to make use of the Discord Webhook package
+- [x] Find a more robust way of using only the output of F1Calendar without having to edit each event to include an extra string
+- [ ] Look into contributing other calendars to SportsTimes repo and adding functionality for the script to send info about other race series